 “Nope,” he said, looking like a 5 year-old on Christmas morning.
 “I have pneumonia!”

 “Well, can I get you anything?”
 I stammered, not quite knowing how to react to this unforeseen development.

-Later that night, as we were falling asleep, I told him that I felt bad that I hadn’t been nicer.
+Later that night, as we were falling asleep, I told him that I felt bad.
 “Should I be better?”
 I asked.

-“It’s just that the last time I was sick, I did two interviews and wrote both business profiles that I owed my editor, I went grocery shopping, picked up the dry cleaning, and did laundry.
+“It’s just that the last time I was sick, I did two interviews and wrote both articles that I owed my editor; I went grocery shopping, picked up the dry cleaning, and did laundry.
 So I’m not a wimp,” I said rather defensively.

 “So why are you telling me how tough you are when you’re sick?”

 I used to make all kinds of excuses for myself, and they usually revolved around physical maladies.
 When I didn’t want to face life, there was usually a symptom that could help me avoid it.
 They weren’t lies, exactly—just my mind’s ability to convince my body that things were worse than they actually were.